 With wedding season in full swing, you may have several events coming up—and you may be wondering how much to spend on gifts.

-Close friends or family members of the couple spend a median of $120, total, on wedding-related gifts, according to a recently updated 2018 survey conducted by Bankrate.
+Wedding guests who are close friends or family members of the couple spend a median of $120, total, on wedding-related gifts, according to a recently updated 2018 survey conducted by Bankrate.
 That includes gifts for the wedding, the wedding shower, and the bachelor or bachelorette party.
 Members of the wedding party don't spend much less: They typically shell out $104 total, while a distant friend or relative usually drops a total of $76.

 "Look at the number of weddings you're set to attend.
 Ask yourself how much you're going to give, are you going to the shower and how much to give for that, and do you have that money?" says Carbonaro.
 She adds that it's OK to deviate from the median and factor in your income: "No matter what, if you're going to a wedding, you have to budget, budget, budget."